 It is thus normal to expect that its chassis temperature rises to around 35-40 degrees (typical body temperature) after continuous operation of several tens of minutes.
 Under particular warm conditions (hot summer days, operation under direct Sun light), the design includes the additional cooling of a small fan that allows, under user choice, to start operating gradually above a selected temperature threshold (user selectable between Low, Mid and High Cooling) providing full protection against over-heating situations.

-It is expected that the Anubis Fan will only very rarely be put in motion (if ever) and if it is, the airflow will be minimal compared to what it is with regular computers.
+It is expected that the Anubis Fan will only very rarely be put in motion (if ever) and if it is, the acoustic noise produced by the fan and airflow will be minimal compared to what it is with regular computers.

 This is feasible by configuring the Mac Sound panel.

 2. Open the "Sound" panel